WHETHER YOU ARE A GRADUATE OR A NEW CANDIDATE: APPLICATIONS ARE NOW ACCEPTED AT ALL TIMES, AND ONLINE TRAININGS ARE AVAILABLE ALL ACROSS CANADA!

-- The PLDI program is for aspiring leaders living with HIV in Ontario, British-Columbia and Quebec.
+- The PLDI in-person trainings are offered to aspiring leaders living with HIV in Ontario, British-Columbia and Quebec.

 - Please see our FAQ question on HIV Status and Eligibility for more information about our participation parameters.